 At the end of the day, Postscript totals the fees related to messages a shop sent that day and updates the Estimated carrier fees line in the Usage Activity summary.

-Shops on a Free or Growth plan with Postscript will be charged for usage activity each time they hit their usage cap.
+Shops on a Starter or Growth plan with Postscript will be charged for usage activity each time they hit their billing threshold.
 Once Postscript totals final carrier fees related to that usage activity, shops are charged those fees.

 This means shops will see two separate, transparent charges: one for the usage activity and one for the related carrier fees.